jsubiabreIBM/Elefante/docs/technical/dashboard.md

 -  Relationships between memories
 -  All filters and search results

-### No Need To:
+### Notes

--  Restart the dashboard server
--  Rebuild the frontend
--  Reinitialize the database
--  Clear browser cache (unless you updated the code)
+- Snapshot generation is the only step allowed to touch databases.
+- Dashboard runtime reads `DATA_DIR/dashboard_snapshot.json` and must remain read-only.

 ---